What Is EAM, and Why Do Asset-Intensive Businesses Need It

 Why EAM is Important for Facilities and Facilities Managers

-For that reason, organizations should go with an EAM solution for asset management over other platforms like a CMMS.
+For that reason, organizations should go with an EAM system solution for asset management over other platforms like a computerized maintenance management system (CMMS).
 EAM software gives facilities managers the kind of 360-degree view needed to keep up with the status of valuable business assets within one or more facilities.

 How to Maximize Operations With EAM Software

 After you figure out what EAM is, you can leverage some of the following tips to optimize your enterprise operations using your EAM solution.